Appendix: Author’s Guide¶

 No Reference to Simulation Examples¶

-Do not refer to concrete example simulations, showcases or tutorials in the text, because they might get renamed, moved, merged or deleted, and when they do, no one will think about updating the reference in the Users Guide.
+Avoid referring to specific example simulations, showcases, or tutorials in the text because they might be renamed, moved, merged, or deleted.
+When this occurs, no one will consider updating the reference in the Users Guide.

 What then?¶

-Concentrate on giving a “big picture” of the models: what it is generally capable of, how the parts fit together, etc. Give just enough information that after a quick read, users can “bootstrap” into putting together their own simulations with the model.
-If they have questions afterwards, they will/should refer to the NED documentation (INET Reference), or if that’s not enough, delve into the C++ code to find the answers.
+Focus on providing a “big picture” of the models: what they are generally capable of, how the parts fit together, etc. Provide enough information that after a quick read, users can “bootstrap” themselves into creating their own simulations with the model.
+If users have questions afterwards, they can refer to the NED documentation (INET Reference) or, if necessary, delve into the C++ code to find the answers.